Scarabaeus1033/NEXAH-CODEX/SYSTEM Y: ✴️ RESONANTIA – Join_Codex/SATELLITE_∞_NEXAH/README.md

 ### 🪲 Scarabæus1033 – Codex System Architecture

-**All patterns, designs, and writings are part of the evolving NEXAH-CODEX.**
+All patterns, designs, and writings are part of the evolving NEXAH-CODEX.
-**This module was co-created with Maurizio Togni (64-loci resonance path).**
+This module was co-created with Maurizio Togni (64-loci resonance path).
 Free to explore.
 Not to own.
 Built in resonance.
 Shared in trust.
-If you wish to use or build upon this work, feel free to reach out.---
+If you wish to use or build upon this work, feel free to reach out.

+---

 ### Scarabæus1031 · Scarabæus1033 – Shared Knowledge and Open Harmonic Architecture

-**All insights are open to interpretation, reuse and development.**
+All insights are open to interpretation, reuse and development.
-**Please cite authorship when relevant, but feel free to adapt.**
+Please cite authorship when relevant, but feel free to adapt.
 This work is dedicated to the emergence of field-based technology, collaborative invention, and planetary resonance.